anoma/ferveo/docs/ferveo.tex.md

 Under weak synchrony, the time difference $delay(T)$ between the time a message was sent ($T$) and the time it is received doesn't grow indefinitely over time.

 #### Tendermint
-Tendermint works under the partially syncrhonous model.
+Tendermint works under the partially synchronous model.
 In this model, there exist a point in time (GST - Global Stabilization Time) after which messages are delivered within a specific time bound.
 The GST and time bound are not known in advance.
 Tendermint tolerates a $t$-limited Byzantine adversary, with resilience